Kinross-shire

-The County of Kinross or Kinross-shire is a historic county and registration county in eastern Scotland, administered as part of Perth and Kinross since 1930.
+The County of Kinross or Kinross-shire is a historic county and registration county in eastern Scotland, administered as part of Perth and Kinross since 1975.
 Surrounding its largest settlement and county town of Kinross, the county borders Perthshire to the north and Fife to the east, south and west.

 Scotland's second smallest county, Kinross-shire is dominated by Loch Leven, a large inland loch, with two islands and an internationally important nature reserve.
 One of the islands contains a castle, where Mary, Queen of Scots was once held prisoner.
 Much of the land in Kinross-shire is fertile agricultural land and most of the inhabitants were originally employed in farming.
 The gently-rolling farmland surrounding Loch Leven gives way to steep, more rugged terrain at the outskirts of the county.

 History

-The shire or sheriffdom of Kinross was formed in the thirteenth century when the two parishes of Kinross and Orwell were removed from the Fothriff area of Fife.
-Cleish, Portmoak and Tullibole were added by act of parliament in 1685.
-As local government in Scotland evolved, Kinross-shire gained a county council in 1890, which was later amalgamated with Perth County Council under the Local Government (Scotland) Act 1929.
-Kinross County Council was based at County Buildings, Kinross.
+Administrative history

+The Kinross-shire area was anciently part of the province of Fothriff.
+By the early thirteenth century, Fothriff had been joined to the earldom of Fife.
+Sometime between the reign of David I (reigned 1124–1153) and the mid-thirteenth century, this part of Scotland was divided into shires, being areas administered by a sheriff.
+By 1252 there was a sheriff of Kinross, initially with authority over just the two parishes of Kinross and Orwell.

+Over time, Scotland's shires became more significant than the old provinces, with more administrative functions being given to the sheriffs.
+The larger earldom of Fife was therefore gradually eclipsed in importance by the smaller shire of Fife and the two other small shires within the earldom, being Kinross-shire and Clackmannanshire.
+In 1667 Commissioners of Supply were established for each shire, which would serve as the main administrative body for the area until the creation of county councils in 1890.
+Cleish, Portmoak and Tullibole were added to Kinross-shire in 1685.
+Following the Acts of Union in 1707, the English term "county" came to be used interchangeably with the older term "shire".

+Elected county councils were established in 1890 under the Local Government (Scotland) Act 1889, taking most of the functions of the commissioners (which were eventually abolished in 1930).
+Kinross County Council held its first meeting on 22 May 1890 at the County Buildings in Kinross, the courthouse (built 1826) which also served as the meeting place for the commissioners.